 • Vertical files for families, states, and counties

-In addition to Library purchases, many resources are added to the collection through generous donations from the New Mexico Genealogical Society, Albuquerque Genealogical Society, Hispanic Genealogical Research Center, local chapters of the Daughters of the American Revolution, other lineage societies, and their members.
+In addition to Library purchases, many resources are added to the collection through generous donations from the New Mexico Genealogical Society, Albuquerque Genealogical Society, Hispanic Genealogical Research Center of New Mexico, local chapters of the Daughters of the American Revolution, other local lineage societies, and their members.

 You'll find historic maps and atlases at the Genealogy Center for the United States and Europe.
 Also available is a program called AniMap, which will let you identify county boundary changes for the United States over time.